SuperGrobi/ShadowGraphs.jl/README.md

 - if we want to add an edge between distinct nodes where an edge already exists, we add a node to the graph and connect the start and destination nodes to this one.
 - if we want to add a self edge, we create two helper nodes and connect these to the start and destination in the appropriate order.

+The Graph has two props itself:
+- `:csr` This contains some kind of crs information.
+Not sure if I am actually going to use it...
+- `:offset_dir` either 1 or -1.
+Whether we need to move the line to the left (-1, greater british empire) or to the right (1, everywhere else in the world)

 In general, for non-helper nodes and edges, the following props are available:

 - Nodes